Viners is renowned for its high quality stainless steel products.

 The brand is now owned by US-based Oneida, the world’s largest cutlery company.

-There are some great vintage pieces out there – have a look at H is for Home’s current Viners pieces.
+There are some great vintage pieces out there – have a look at H is for Home’s current vintage Viners items for sale.